Because there is often more interest in this program than we can accommodate,

-Obtain a copy of any previous college transcripts (unofficial is fine) and continue to next step.
-(Math Grades are only good for 3 years.
-After that, you will need to take the math portion of the placement test above)
+Obtain a copy of any previous college transcripts (unofficial is fine).
+Math Grades are only good for three years.
+After that, you will need to take the math portion of the placement test above.

-Take this form to the BITCA Division Office (room 5166) and request to set up your program file.
+Please bring your Program File to the Arts, Humanities & Social Sciences Division office (room 4128) at Seattle Central College Office.
 We will hold this file pending your portfolio passing a Portfolio Review at which point you will be put on the Approved List.
 You cannot be placed on the Approved List without an established program file.

 Students wishing to enter this program must also submit an entrance portfolio that will be evaluated by faculty members in the Graphic Design program.
 Students are not eligible to enter the program until their portfolio has been approved.